oliviawestmacottssw/SSW.Rules.Content/rules/dones---do-you-reply-done-and-delete-the-original-email/rule.md

 **\* URL **
 **\* Top left - so you can see what browser it is eg. Internet Explorer or FireFox **
 ### Tip 7: When appropriate use text instead of an image
-​

 To: Ross
 From: J Liu
 Subject: RE: BUG on Product.aspx

 DONE - There was a problem with the SQL.
-I added the line highlighted in​ Yellow:
+I added the line highlighted in Yellow:
-​ <br>

 ```
 SELECTProdName = CASE WHEN Download.ProdCategoryID <> ''